sttp/Specification/Sections/BusinessCase.md

 > :information_source: ICCP (IEC 60870-6/TASE.2) is the international standard used to exchange "real-time" SCADA data among electric utilities.
 Analog measurement data is typically exchanged continuously every 2 to 10 seconds with bi-modal data such as breaker status information only being exchanged "on change".
 ICCP came into coordinated use in North America in the mid-1990s.

-Promising technologies are being developed for cloud computing and these technologies are moving toward native implementations at individual utilities and ISOs - and can be leveraged to support larger native implementations such as those to support an interconnect.
-The common theme among these technologies is the ability to process significantly more data very quickly with improved reliability.
+Promising technologies are being developed for cloud computing and these technologies are moving toward native implementations at individual utilities and ISOs.
+These cloud computing technologies can also be leveraged to support larger native implementations such as those for an interconnect.
+The common theme among these technologies is the ability to process significantly more data quickly with improved reliability.

 It's possible that a protocol like STTP which allows secure, low-latency, high-volume data exchange among utilities at low cost can be a major factor in driving change toward these new technologies.
 New higher-speed forms of inter-utility interaction will be possible, and new approaches for providing utility information services will be realizable.